genropy/genropy_saved/docs/genro/bag/bagFromTo.rst

 Trasform a Bag into a dict
 ==========================

-	A bag can be transformed into a dict with the :meth:`gnr.core.gnrbag.Bag.asDict` method:
+	A bag can be transformed into a dict with the :meth:`asDict` method:

 		>>> mybag=Bag({'a':1,'b':2,'c':3,'d':4})
 		>>> print mybag